Office of the Superintendent of Financial Institutions

 The Regulations use the term “directly or indirectly” in reference to changes in premiums, charges for insurance, amount of insurance or surrender values.
 This term is interpreted to cover, in the broadest sense, any possible changes, including but not limited to, revised product designs, administration charges, etc. which affect the premium or charge for insurance, the amount of insurance or the policy’s surrender value.

 The Regulations require disclosure to the policyholder when a change has been made in an adjustable policy.
 This is different than for participating policies in that it is only required after a change, if any, is made.
-The characteristics of the disclosure after a change are expected to be the same as shown for participating account disclosure at the start of this section of the guideline.
+The characteristics of the disclosure after a change are expected to be the same as shown at the start of this section of the guideline.

 OSFI considers that the requirements of this section apply to these closed blocks, whether they are still in the parent Canadian company, including its foreign branches, or whether they were subsequently transferred to its subsidiaries.
 Ancillary accounts which are not policyholder funds, are excluded from the requirements of this guideline.